jfacorro/clojure-lab/docs/lab.core.plugin.md

 # Plugin

+  - Different types of plugin (like keymaps).:
+    - `:global`: registered as loaded in the app.
+    - `:local`: registered as loaded in the current document.
   - Load a plugin.
+    - If the plugin is already loaded then nothing is done.
   - Unload a plugin.
   - Keeps track of what plugins have been loaded.
   - Allow plugins to define their own dependencies (?)
-  - Different levels of plugin (like keymaps) where the init! and unload! fns get:
-    - :global -> the app atom
-    - :lang   -> the lang atom
-    - :doc    -> the current document atom